statefulj/statefulj/index.md

 ## What is StatefulJ?

-[StatefulJ](http://www.statefulj.org) is an open source Java based Finite State Machine along with a Spring based integrated framework.
+[StatefulJ](http://www.statefulj.org) is an open source Java based Finite State Machine(FSM) along with a Spring based integrated framework.

+## What is a Finite State Machine?

+I won't go into detail here as there is [a lot already written about them](http://en.wikipedia.org/wiki/Finite-state_machine).
+But the important thing is that an FSM allows you to *model all your Domain events and State transitions into a coherent and testable package* instead of writing a scattershot of boolean flags and if-then statements.

-## Why should I use StatefulJ in my Application?
+## Why should I use StatefulJ?

 Modern day applications have to manage and orchestrate requests and events from many sources: REST and SOAP APIs, message queueing systems, internal events, page requests, etc...

-Handling concurrency and reliably updating Application state becomes a major challenge without the proper framework.
-StatefulJ integrates State Machines into your Application providing you the ability to easily define and manage your state models.
+Handling concurrency and reliably updating Application state becomes a major challenge without the proper framework.  *StatefulJ* integrates State Machines into your Application providing you the ability to easily define and manage your state models.

 ## What does StatefulJ provide?